Girafboy/RE-toy/README.md

-# orse-toy paper name  todo
+# re-toy paper name  todo

-Welcome to the ORSE-TOY algorithm and our reachability testing platform!
+Welcome to the RE-toy algorithm and our reachability testing platform!

-This repository includes the C++ implementation of the ORSE-Toy algorithm, as described in our paper todo todo[insert paper title].
+This repository includes the C++ implementation of the RE-toy algorithm, as described in our paper todo todo[insert paper title].
 Additionally, it provides a platform that facilitates the validation and testing of reachability algorithms.

 ## Code Structure

 The code is organized as follows:

-- `Graph` class: This class represents the input graph.
+- `Graph` class: represents the input graph.
 It can be constructed by random Directed Acyclic Graphs (DAGs) or conversion of input files representing directed graphs into DAGs.
 All algorithms within the platform utilize the `Graph` class as a unified input, enabling convenient and standardized testing.
-- `AutoTest` class: This class provides functionality for testing reachability algorithms.
+- `AutoTest` class: provides functionality for testing reachability algorithms.
-- `Timer` class: This class provides timing utilities.
+- `Timer` class: provides timing utilities.
-- `Profile` struct: This struct stores the results obtained from the testing process.
+- `Profile` struct: stores the results obtained from the testing process.
-- `algorithms` directory: This directory contains implementations of various reachability algorithms.
+- `algorithms` directory: contains implementations of various reachability algorithms.
 To facilitate testing, we have made slight modifications to these algorithms, ensuring that they all inherit from the abstract class `Algorithm` and implement the same interface.
+- `include` directory: contains library dependencies of some baseline algorithms.
+- `graphs` directory: contains real DAGs used in our experiments.
-- `main.cpp`: This file executes a single experiment, including the construction of index and query testing for of an algorithm with specific parameters on a given graph.
+- `main.cpp`: executes a single experiment, including the construction of index and query testing for of an algorithm with specific parameters on a given graph.
-- `test.sh`: This script automates the execution of `main.cpp` to perform multiple tests.
+- `test.sh` and `experiments.sh`: automate the execution of `main.cpp` to perform multiple tests.

 ## Reachability Program Usage

-The `reachability` program is designed to be used in conjunction with the `test.sh` script rather than being used independently.
-Users can customize the testing parameters within the `test.sh` script according to their specific needs.
+The `reachability` program is designed to be used in conjunction with the `test.sh` or `experiments.sh` script rather than being used independently.
+Users can customize the testing parameters within the `test.sh` script according to their specific needs, or perform the experiments mentioned in our paper by directly running `experiments.sh`.

 ### Preparation

-Our implementation of ORSE-TOY does not depend on any third-party libraries.
-However, some other algorithms may require dependencies such as Boost.
-Please ensure that these dependencies are installed and update the CMakeLists.txt file accordingly.

 Compile the project and generate the `reachability` executable file.